Actively Recruiting

 - Defined as "cured" by the TB Control Program of South Africa

-- For HIV-infected participants: receiving antiretroviral therapy for at least 12 weeks and suppressed HIV viral load within 30 days prior to enrolment
+- HIV-infected participants must have received antiretroviral therapy for at least 12 weeks and have suppressed HIV viral load within 30 days prior to enrolment

-- For HIV-infected participants: CD4 counts above 350 cells/bcL within 30 days prior to enrolment
+- HIV-infected participants must have CD4 counts above 350 cells/µL within 30 days prior to enrolment

 - AST and ALT less than 3 times the upper limit of normal